clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/documentation.rst

 Methodology
 ***********

-This guide contains differs from other style guides.
-It also contains additional material not found in those sources.
+This guide differs from other style guides and contains additional material not found in those sources.

 To research a style question, look for the answer in this guide first.
 If the question is not answered here, send your question to the